 Prior to issuance of this Order, the Santa Ana Water Board administered three separate MS4 Permits issued to permittees in the counties of Orange (R8-2009-0030), Riverside (R8-2010-0033), and San Bernardino (R8-2010-0036).
 These three MS4 Permits expired prior to the issuance of this Order but were administratively extended pursuant to 40 CFR section 122.6(d).

-In accordance with the previous term MS4 Permits for Orange, Riverside, and San Bernardino counties, Reports of Waste Discharge (ROWD) were submitted by each county on behalf of their incorporated cities on October 3, 2013, July 29, 2014, and August 1, 2014, respectively.
+In accordance with the previous term MS4 Permits for Orange, Riverside, and San Bernardino counties, ROWD were submitted by each county on behalf of their incorporated cities on October 3, 2013, July 29, 2014, and August 1, 2014, respectively.

 Permittee Designation of Board